spencerdavidii/SQL-Injection-Lab/README.md

 ### LETSDEFEND LAB: Identify The Initial Start Of The Attack
 I will now walk through the lab identifying when were the Apache access logs invaded.
 I utilized Letsdefend sandbox virtual machine to complete this process as well.
 The screenshot belows shows log file from a web server, showing requests made by an attacker.
-Each line represents a request to a webpage, and so

-me of these requests contain SQL Injection attempts.
+Each line represents a request to a webpage, and some of these requests contain SQL Injection attempts.

 ![SQL Injection finder](https://github.com/user-attachments/assets/c676df15-14ac-4326-8e9f-a78cbcce972e)